Crafty Colour Palette #2

 Want one of these enamel pin holder hoops?

 If you’re not a crafter but you’d like to get your hands on one of these, fear not!
-They are now available to pre-order via my Etsy shop.
+They are now available in my online shop, where you’ll also find a vegan friendly version too.
 Also, head over to @hellohoorayblog on Instagram for details of a giveaway coming this week!
 You could win this hoop! 🙂 Give @cloud.craft a little follow while you’re there too as Nicole has a super inspiring feed!

 If you want to get your hands on some pastel highlighters, you can find them here.